yuunoko/neovim-guide/README.md

 `export PATH=$PATH:/home/{user}/.local/bin:$PATH`

-Note that you should change `{user}` to the current user you are using.
+Note that you should change `{user}` to the current user you are using on your Arch installation.

 Now, run `lvim` in the command line and wait all the things to install.